 - 1/4 - 1 tablespoon chilli powder OR 1-3 fresh chilli's finely chopped

 - 275 ml water

-- 2 kilo's butternut squash.
-This doesn't have to be exact aim for one large one or maybe 2 smallish ones.
+- 2 kg butternut squash. aim for one large one or maybe 2 smallish ones.

 - 3 onions diced